-If your institution is located, for example, in the 5th Congressional District of your state, put a "5."
-If your institution doesn't have a congressional district (for example, it is in a state or U.S. territory that doesn't have districts or is in a foreign country), put a "0" (zero).
+If your institution is located, for example, in the 5th Congressional District of your state or jurisdiction, put a "5."
+If your institution doesn't have a congressional district (for example, it is in a state or jurisdiction that doesn't have districts or is in a foreign country), put a "0" (zero).